vedph/pythia-doc/words.md

 - NOUN pesca = fishing
 - VERB pesca = to fish

-In this case, which admittedly is rare, we would have these groups:
+In this case, which admittedly is very rare, we would have these groups:

 - words by combining value, language, POS, and lemma:
   - NOUN pesca, a single entry, for both peach and fishing;